mmoran0032/essentials/CLEAN-CODE.md

 MEANINGFUL NAMES
 ----------------

-  Use intention-revealing names
+  Use intention-revealing, descriptive names that make meaningful distinctions.

-  Avoid disinformation, encodings, mental mappings Make meaningful distinctions
+  Avoid disinformation, encodings, and mental mappings.

+  Use pronounceable/searchable names.

-  Use pronounceable/searchable names
+  Use nouns for class names and verbs for method names.

-  Class names are nouns, method names are verbs
-  Don't be cute or use puns
+  Don't be cute or use puns.

 FUNCTIONS
 ---------

-  Should be small, do one thing, and contain one level of abstraction Use descriptive names
+  Should be small, do one thing, and contain one level of abstraction.

-  Have few (or no) arguments
+  SHould have few (or no) arguments.

-  Have no side effects
+  Have no side effects.

-  Use exceptions instead of error codes
+  Use exceptions instead of error codes.

-  Don't repeat
+  Don't repeat in multiple places.

 COMMENTS
 --------

-  Explain yourself in code, not comments
+  Explain yourself in code, not comments.

-  When used, should be informative and well-written
+  When used, comments should be informative and well-written.

 FORMATTING
 ----------

-  Follow the "newspaper" metaphor (main points at top, details at bottom) Related items should be vertically close and ordered If on a team, set and follow team rules
+  Follow the "newspaper" metaphor (main points at top, details at bottom)

+  Related items should be vertically close and ordered

+  If on a team, set and follow team rules

 OBJECTS AND DATA STRUCTURES
 ---------------------------

-  Express data in abstract terms (hide implementation) Law of Demeter: a method f of a class C should only call the methods of
+  Express data in abstract terms (hide implementation)

+  Law of Demeter: a method f of a class C should only call the methods of
     C, an object created by f, an object passed as an argument to f, and an object held in an instance variable of C